harrycresswell/hc/content/page/now.md

 - On-going [projects with AIN](https://www.angelinvestmentnetwork.co.uk/office-space).
 - Working on [my lettering side project](https://www.instagram.com/typeservices/).
 I just released [a free brush script](https://gum.co/europa).
-- [Writing articles](https://www.harrycresswell.com/articles/) for my website and weekly mail out.
+- [Writing articles](https://www.harrycresswell.com/articles/) for my website and [weekly mailout](https://www.harrycresswell.com/newsletter/).
 - Teaching myself how to shoot food.

 Right now these are my priorities so I'm saying no to most other stuff...[but not all](https://www.harrycresswell.com/contact/).